among/fusus/fusus/docs/about/alignment.md

 We have done so.

 The remaining stretches are benign.
-We also show examples of benign bad strectches (at most three examples per size).
+We also show examples of benign bad stretches (at most three examples per size).